NICMx/FORT-validator/docs/usage.md

 - **Availability:** `argv` and JSON
 - **Default:** `true`

-Enables RSYNC requests.
+Enables RSYNC requests during validation?

-If disabled (eg. `--rsync.enabled=false`), FORT validator won't download files nor directories via RSYNC, and will expect to find all repository files at [`--local-repository`](#--local-repository).
+If disabled (`--rsync.enabled=false`), Fort will skip all outgoing RSYNC requests during the validation cycle.
+The relevant validation results will be entirely based on the (possibly outdated) existing cache. ([`--local-repository`](#--local-repository))

+Mostly intended for debugging.

 ### `--rsync.priority`